dahas/f7k/README.md

 Yes, it is!

-Authentication is based entirely on **Google's** mechanism. f7k does not process unencrypted sensitive user data.
-The only data displayed is the name of a user who left a comment.
+Authentication is based entirely on **Google's** mechanism. f7k only stores the name and the email address of users that left a comment.
+No passwords are required.

 All content, be it new articles or comments, is filtered and sanitized before being saved to the database and after being read from it.